-Modern emulsion has a sheen level of 7% which, while technically classed as a matte finish, is towards the higher end of the category (10% is usually the cut-off).
+Modern emulsion has a sheen level of 7 per cent which, while technically classed as a matte finish, is towards the higher end of the category (10 per cent is usually the cut-off).
 This means there is a slight shine, so if it’s a completely matte finish you’re after, this isn’t the emulsion for you.
 Be conscious that the sheen level is more obvious with darker colors, too.

 Estate emulsion vs Modern emulsion – which is best?

 Choosing between Estate emulsion vs Modern emulsion for your home ultimately depends on what and where you’re painting.
 As mentioned above, it’s not which is best overall – they’re both great in their own right – but which is best for you and your decorating needs.